SharePoint/sp-dev-docs/docs/general-development/how-to-create-sharepoint-workflows-using-visual-studio.md

 ---
-title: Create SharePoint Workflows using Visual Studio ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 739af178-96b3-4630-bbc0-5def02065eeb
+title: Create SharePoint workflows using Visual Studio ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 739af178-96b3-4630-bbc0-5def02065eeb
 ---

-# Create SharePoint Workflows using Visual Studio
+# Create SharePoint workflows using Visual Studio

 Learn the basics of creating a SharePoint workflow in the new SharePoint workflow platform.